winitzki/scall/tutorial/programming_dhall.md

 This and other advanced examples of designing and using nested recursive types are explained in the paper by Ralph Hinze, ["Manufacturing datatypes"](http://dx.doi.org/10.1017/S095679680100404X) (2001).

-### Church encodings for GADTs
+### Generalized algebraic data types (GADTs)

+To motivate GADTs, consider that ordinary type constructors (such as `List`, `Optional`, or user-defined types like `PBTree` in the previous section) work in the same way for all type arguments.
+Indeed, `List Natural`, `List Bool`, etc., are always of the same shape -- they are lists of values of a given type.
+A data structure of type `PBTree a` is a perfect binary tree whose data shape and available operations work the same way regardless of the choice of the type `a`.
+This property is known as **parametric polymorphism**.

-Types known as "GADT" (generalized algebraic data types) are type constructors whose definitions are not parametric in the type parameter.
+Types known as "GADTs" are type constructors whose definitions are _not_ parametrically polymorphic in the type parameter.
+Those types do not work in the same way for all choices of type parameters.

 Here is an example of a GADT in Haskell:
 ```haskell